 Cleaning brushes and equipment is easy with soap and water.
 Cured Ceracolors paint can be removed with ammonia water.

 Encaustic paint consists of wax and pigments.
-It is melted and applied as a liquid or paste to a support—usually primed wood, though canvas and other materials are often used.
+It is melted and applied as a liquid or paste to a surface—usually, wood, although canvas and other materials are used.

-The simplest encaustic paint is made by adding pigments to beeswax, but there are many other recipes that include other types of waxes, resins, linseed oil or other ingredients.
+The most straightforward encaustic paint is made by adding pigments to beeswax, but many other recipes include other types of waxes, resins, linseed oil, or other ingredients.

-Metal tools and special brushes are used to shape the paint before it cools, or heated metal tools can be used to manipulate the wax once it has solidified.
+Metal tools and special brushes are used to shape the paint before it cools, or heated metal tools can manipulate the wax once it has solidified.

 Brief History of Encaustic and Wax Painting

-The earliest description of wax and encaustic painting technique is by the Roman scholar Pliny the Elder in his Natural History from the first century.
-This technique was used in the Fayum mummy portraits from Egypt around 100–300 CE, and in the sixth-century icon of Christ from Saint Catherine's Monastery and other early icons.
+In his Natural History from the first century, the earliest description of wax and encaustic painting technique is by the Roman scholar Pliny, the Elder.
+This technique was used in the Fayum mummy portraits from Egypt around 100–300 CE and the sixth-century icon of Christ from Saint Catherine’s Monastery and other early icons.

 Encaustic painting became outmoded at the end of the seventh century.
 Very few icons were painted in encaustic after the iconoclastic controversy began around 726.

-About 1749, Comte de Caylus, a French antiquarian interested in Pliny’s writings on encaustic, began to experiment with the medium.
+About 1749, Comte de Caylus, a French antiquarian interested in Pliny’s writings on encaustic, began experimenting with the medium.
 He undertook to explain an obscure passage in Pliny regarding “Punic wax,” a water-soluble wax preparation believed to be the paint used by ancient Greek painters.

 The Chevalier Lorgna, about 1787, investigated the making of Punic wax in a brief paper, Un Discurso sulla Cera Punica, where he asserts that the nitron Pliny mentions is the native salt found in the Wadi El Natrun valley of Egypt.
 Later in the eighteenth century, wax painting experiments were performed by the Italian painter Antonio Paccheri, who made Punic wax with water infused with gum arabic.

-In 1792, the Society of Arts awarded Mrs. Hooker the gold palette for her experiments in painting with wax, and published her results in the tenth volume of the Society’s Transactions under the name of Emma Jane Greenland.
-Not long after these investigations encaustic paintings began to appear in England, Germany, Italy and Sweden.
+In 1792, the Society of Arts awarded Mrs. Hooker the gold palette for her experiments in painting with wax.
+It published her results in the tenth volume of the Society’s Transactions under Emma Jane Greenland.
+Not long after these investigations, encaustic paintings began to appear in England, Germany, Italy, and Sweden.

-In the twentieth century, painter Fritz Faiss (1905–1981), a student of Paul Klee and Wassily Kandinsky at the Bauhaus, together with Dr. Hans Schmid, rediscovered the so-called “Punic wax” technique.
+In the twentieth century, painter Fritz Faiss (1905–1981), a student of Paul Klee and Wassily Kandinsky at the Bauhaus, and Dr. Hans Schmid rediscovered the so-called “Punic wax” technique.
 The resulting wax is believed to be the same as the Punic wax described by Pliny.
-Encaustic painting is used in many works of twentieth-century artists, including Jasper Johns, Arthur Dove, Tony Scherman and Mark Perlman.
+Encaustic painting is used in many works of twentieth-century artists, including Jasper Johns, Arthur Dove, Tony Scherman, and Mark Perlman.

 Today, Ceracolors gives new life to wax painting by using the latest emulsification technology to create a water-soluble wax paint that may offer similar handling characteristics as the wax paint of the ancients, commonly referred to today as “Punic wax.”